reda-jaifar/reda-jaifar.github.io/_posts/2021-03-06-software-testing-from-separate-activity-to-core-development.markdown

 Once we adopt the TDD and start working this way with testing side by side with production code, we'll write many tests per use case or (feature), and more by component and you can imagine the numbers of lines we'll end up with, managing tests code became as important as production one.
 I encourage to keep tests clean.
-__what makes a test clean?
+__what makes a test clean__?
 Readability, shortness and expressive.
 The following snippet shows an example of a test written with the intention to make it clean, but surely the is no perfect example to follow, just keep in mind to give yours test code your attention.
 ```java
 @Test